A Safer Environment for Stepping to Freedom

 Cerebral Palsy Exercise Equipment

-Mobile handles can be purchased for the Up n’ Free.
-These handles come as a u-shaped metal piece and can be attached to the top of the seat connector.
-Unlike the adjustable handles, these handles have the unique ability to move up and down with the user as he or she walks.
+The mobile side support can be purchased for the Up n’ Free.
+This support comes as a u-shaped piece and can be attached to the top of the seat connector.
+Unlike the adjustable handles, the support has the unique ability to move up and down with the user as he or she walks.

 Cerebral Palsy Exercise Equipment